lazehang/pictionary-nodejs/README.md

 js
     socket on createRoom

-TO DO
-bocoz socket disconnect n destroy old socket when go to new page so can't store detail in session

 store active game room and active player in redis active player list = {
     <nanoID> : {